sieve-data/docs/source/index.html.md

 in the `corrections` parameter in the same format as the payloads returned by the [`/query`](#query-for-metadata) endpoint.
 The system will automatically make corrections to the data specified and then improve itself automatically based on the feedback.

-Eech correction must specify the `object_id` of the object to be corrected.
+Each correction must specify the `object_id` of the object to be corrected.
 All other fields depend on the project schema.

 ### HTTP Request